-Whenever you enter data in an Excel worksheet, Excel checks the data you've entered and classifies it according to 4 basic data types:
+Whenever you enter data in an Excel worksheet, Excel checks the data type you've entered and classifies it according to four basic data types:

 Dates and times

-Excel figures out the data type based on formatting, and other information it uses to guess your intention.
+Excel figures out the data type based on formatting and other information it uses to guess at your intention.

 Text will be left-aligned by default.

 Dates and times are right-aligned like numbers.
 In fact, Excel handles dates and times as numbers.
 We'll look at this in detail in another video.

 When a cell contains a formula, Excel classifies the content according to the result of the formula, not the formula itself.
 So, 2 + 2 returns 4, which is a number.

 On the other hand, if we use a formula to concatenate the letter A with the number 1, the result is text.
 In fact, if we concatenate any number with a another number, we'll get text.

 You can also explicitly set content as text by adding a single quote before the value.
 For example, if we enter '0001, we force Excel to treat this content as text, instead of a number.